Olivia5k/trans-hub/content/en/docs/Blood-tests-and-other-screenings/Blood-tests.md

 weight: 2
 date: 2023-01-05
 description: >
-  Why, when and what blood test should I run when talking HRT?
+  Why, when and what blood test should I run when taking HRT?
 ---

+{{< alert title="Note" >}} When reading blood test results, always pay attention to the measurement units.
+According to countries and lab, the prefered unit can change.
+- Estradiol is usually expressed in pg/ml or pmol/L (the transfem target level of 200pg/ml equates 734.25 pmol/L)
+- Testosterone is usually expressed in ng/ml or nmol/L (the transfem target level of 0.50 ng/ml equates 1,73nmol/L)

+You can refer to this [converter](https://transfemscience.org/misc/hormone-conc-unit-conv/) if need be.
+{{< /alert >}}

 ### Why? ###